Data Acquisition Corp. DAC-512

 Due to extremely competitive market conditions both in the process

-Corp. ran into financial difficulties, and was purchased in 1967 by
+Corp. fell victim of financial difficulties, and was purchased in 1967 by

 Picker Nuclear, a division of Picker Corporation.
 Picker Nuclear